belapferreira/dhis2-dashboard/README.md

 ### :beginner: Starting the application

-1. Open the code of the repo cloned, create a `.env.local` file and add a new variable called `NEXT_PUBLIC_API` with the API base path;
+1. Open the code of the repo cloned, create a `.env.local` file and add a new variable called `NEXT_PUBLIC_API` with the API base path.

 2. Through the terminal, go to the directory where the repository was cloned and run the following command: